dotnet/dotnet-docker/samples/kubernetes/environment.md

 ## Register a cloud environment

-`kubectl` can manage a Kubernetes cluster for a cloud service, like Azure Kubernetes Service (AKS).
-For AKS, you can do that via the [Azure CLI](https://learn.microsoft.com/azure/aks/learn/quick-kubernetes-deploy-cli#connect-to-the-cluster).
+`kubectl` can manage a Kubernetes cluster for a cloud service.

+For Azure Kubernetes Service (AKS), you can do that via the [Azure CLI](https://learn.microsoft.com/azure/aks/learn/quick-kubernetes-deploy-cli#connect-to-the-cluster).
 This same command is available via the "Connect" menu in the Azure Portal (for an AKS resource).

-Other cloud services will have similar experiences.
+Other cloud services have similar experiences.